awesome-pro/neon-website/content/docs/community/contribution-guide.md

 Open-source projects are always evolving.
 Contributing to documentation is a great way for beginners to get started in open source and for experienced developers to explain complex topics while sharing their knowledge with the community.

-By contributing to the Neon docs, you're helping us create a stronger learning resource for all developers.
+By contributing to the Unique docs, you're helping us create a stronger learning resource for all developers.
 Whether you've found a typo, a section that's hard to understand, or you've noticed that a certain topic is missing, your contribution is always welcome and appreciated.

 ## How to contribute